-Karolina Grzech is a Doctor of Linguistics at SOAS University of London, specializing in endangered languages and, in particular, in endangered languages and lesser-spoken language of South America.
-In this blog series, Karolina will share her experience of documenting Tena Kichwa, a variety of Amazonian Kichwa, and how for the first time, a CAT tool has been used to help document an endangered language.
+Karolina Grzech has a PhD in Linguistics from SOAS University of London and specializes in endangered languages and, in particular, in endangered languages and lesser-spoken language of South America.
+In this blog series, Karolina and her colleague Dr. Anne Schwarz will share their experiences of documenting Tena Kichwa, a variety of Amazonian Kichwa, and how for the first time, a CAT tool has been used to help document an endangered language.

 I translate for work on daily basis, and could hardly do my job without being able to do so.
 However, unlike most SDL bloggers, I am not a professional translator; I am a descriptive linguist and a language documenter.
 Now, what is it that I do, exactly?